 The NET Act is split into two categories.
 The lesser category criminalizes copyright infringement of material with a value of at least $1,000.

 The greater category includes profiting on copyrighted material of at least $2,500 and involves at least 10 copies of material within 180 days.
 Note that the lesser category does not require the violator to have made any profit from the material.

 It should also be noted that the value of the material is cumulative.
 If a violator uploads a song that is downloaded 100 times, each download will add to the value counted against him or her.

 Punishment for the lesser category includes fines of up to $100,000 and up to one year in prison.
 For the greater category, the NET Act provides for penalties of up to $250,000 and up to five years in prison.
 On top of these criminal penalties, the copyright holder may also seek civil claims for the value of the copyrighted content.

 The Computer Fraud and Abuse Act

 There are many different penalties for violation of the different parts of the CFAA.
 A first offense, though, can be punishable by up to five years in prison and fines.
 Some portions of the CFAA provide penalties of life in prison if you are deemed a repeat offender.
-Fines can range from a few thousand dollars to millions of dollars.
+Fines can range from a few thousand dollars all the way to the millions!

 Which Countries Allow for and Enforce Download Fines?